-The Drayton Manor High School Academy Trust will continue to pursue its objectives and activities in improving the levels of performance of its students at all levels and will continue its efforts to ensure all students are secure in their next steps with regards to employment or continuing in higher education.
+The Drayton Manor High School Academy Trust will continue to pursue its objectives and activities in improving the performance of its students at all levels and will continue its efforts to ensure all students are secure in their next steps with regards to employment or continuing in higher education.
+Specific projects relating to the enhancement of the fabric of the school and delivering infrastructure developments are underway and have gained budgetary approval from the Board amounting to an appropriate and noteworthy proportion of the free reserve.